 The company then installs U-shaped pipes into these holes.
 This innovation takes up less space and creates less of a disturbance in the back yards of Dandelion customers.

 Using the new equipment, installation of the ground loop pipes can be completed in days instead of a weeks, saving customers time and money.

 A complete Dandelion Home Geothermal System typically costs $18,000 to $25,000.
-Dandelion has a no-money-down financing plan allowing homeowners to install a geothermal system with no upfront cost, and with payments starting at $150 per month.
+Dandelion has a no-money-down financing plan allowing homeowners to install a geothermal system with no upfront cost.

 That’s a significant decrease from current utility bills.